everndah/python_tutorials/docs/index.md

 - In this chapter, we will define what a data type is and examine the common, simple data types in Python, as well as the categories of these data types.
 By the end, you will be familiar with the simple data types and their respective categories, and have an idea of the types of operations that can be done on values.

+## Python Comments

+- This chapter will teach us about comments, including what they are, how to create them, and the different types, with the intended outcome of gaining knowledge on their importance and how to make them.

                               **Other sections coming up**